MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-creating-runtime-packages.md

 For publishing and installing the package, use the [Publish-NavApp](https://go.microsoft.com/fwlink/?linkid=616079) and the [Install-NAVApp](https://go.microsoft.com/fwlink/?linkid=618056) PowerShell cmdlets.

 ## Limitations
 The limitation of runtime packages is that they only work for on-premise installations and therefore cannot be submitted to AppSource.
-Moreover, the debugging experience is very limited since no source code is available.
+Moreover, debugging into an extension to view the source code is not allowed by default.
+To enable it, you must specify the parameter `-ShowMyCode` and set it to true.

 ## See also
 [Publish-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=616079)
 [Install-NAVApp cmdlet](https://go.microsoft.com/fwlink/?linkid=618056)